 What are some of the obstacles you foresee for future generations of women, and is there anything we can do about them?

 I believe that re-launching a successful career after an extended break due to responsibilities as a full-time caregiver for children or aging parents may be challenging for future generations of women.
 Through my own experience and with how I have supported women in my workplace, my advice to future women would be to rebuild confidence, re-establish a network, dust off old skills and develop new ones.
 In saying this, women returning to the workplace will also need to ensure they catch up on new technology.

 I have worked with many female leaders who have been successful in their roles and have taken a break from the industry and returned to be successful by utilising these key principles.
-There are definitely ways that future generations of women can make this work, as have I, and a supportive work culture is essential to being successful in both areas of life.Posted almost 2 years ago
+There are definitely ways that future generations of women can make this work, as have I, and a supportive work culture is essential to being successful in both areas of life.Posted over 2 years ago